 The impact of cuts

-NASUWT is calling for an end to education cuts.
+NASUWT is calling for an end to education cuts and greater investment in public services.

-This will undoubtedly have an adverse effect on all education in the city, but it is particularly concerning how this will affect those with additional support needs, as well as a likely negative impact on efforts to reduce the poverty-related attainment gap.
+A challenging fiscal environment for local authorities undoubtedly has an adverse effect on education, but it is particularly concerning how constrained education funding affects additional support needs provision and efforts to reduce the poverty-related attainment gap.

-Furthermore, the assault on education budgets will have an unequal impact on the most deprived areas and life chances of children from these areas.
+The assault on education budgets has an unequal impact on the most deprived areas and life chances of children from these areas.

-With other local authorities following Glasgow’s lead and proposing education cuts, NASUWT will continue to lobby the Convention of Scottish Local Authorities (COSLA) and the Scottish Government to protect education budgets and teacher numbers, noting the impact on:
+NASUWT will continue to lobby the Convention of Scottish Local Authorities (COSLA) and the Scottish Government to increase education budgets and teacher numbers, noting the impact on:

 • ASN support;